 Iteration planning determines the work that the team commits to be completed in the iteration by adjusting the predicted velocity and managing the number and priority of assigned, deferred, and/or new stories.
-The Iteration Planning Meeting is usually facilitated by the Team Agility Master.
+The Iteration Planning Meeting is usually facilitated by the Team Agility Coach.

 Why to do this practice